 The chief architect for Zen, Mike Clark, echoed his CEO's statement.
 “Zen is not a destination," he said. "it’s a starting point.
 AMD is back, but we’re also back to stay.
 We’re going to continue to push high-performance compute going forward in our next generation - we’re totally committed to high performance compute.”

-We’re expecting quad-core parts eventually to go along with the octo-core processors.
+We’re expecting quad-core parts eventually to go along with the octa-core processors.
 They will also support Simultaneous Multi-Threading (SMT), a technology analogous to Intel’s HyperThreading, allowing each discrete CPU core to process two threads concurrently.

 There are rumours, however, that AMD will be releasing a lower-tier quad-core Ryzen processor without their SMT feature enabled, leaving it as a four-core, four-thread chip.
 That would make sense given that it looks unlikely that AMD will be making any Ryzen processors with fewer than four cores.

-The Zen architecture looks to have been built in four-core complexes, so the octo-core chip will sport a pair of these core complexes, but that might mean unless AMD are able to create half-scale versions we won’t get dual or hex-core options.
+The Zen architecture looks to have been built in four-core complexes, so the octa-core chip will sport a pair of these core complexes, but that might mean unless AMD are able to create half-scale versions we won’t get dual or hex-core options.

 It’s a different situation to AMD’s previous architecture in which their Bulldozer CPUs (as well as the later, iterative architectures toting the similarly heavy-plant-based codenames of Piledriver and Excavator) were built using nominally dual-core modules, where each ‘core’ shares an unhealthy chunk of logic between them.
 The quad-core modules in Zen have discrete logic in each core, sharing only access to the L3 cache.

-A quad-core Bulldozer chip uses a dual-module design and an octo-core uses four modules.
+A quad-core Bulldozer chip uses a dual-module design and an octa-core uses four modules.
 AMD’s eight-core chips, like the FX-8370, are effectively quad-core CPUs using a slightly hobbled form of HyperThreading.
 With the Summit Ridge CPUs, on the other hand, each promised Zen core is going to be fully discrete with its very own, jealously-guarded silicon.

 In terms of the process AMD is using for its new architecture they are going with the same 14nm FinFET lithography already used in their Polaris-based graphics cards.
 The FinFET design uses essentially the same Tri-Gate transistor layout Intel has been building into their processors since the 22nm shift for their Ivy Bridge platform.
 It’s a 3D transistor design used to get around the electrical leakage which occurs in planar transistors when components are shrunk down to such microscopic levels.

 But even more interesting on that front is the idle power performance of these engineering samples.
-They are reported to be able to deliver idle power of just 2.5W and 5W for the quad and octo-core CPUs respectively; both able to scale down their clockspeeds to an operating frequency of just 550MHz.
+They are reported to be able to deliver idle power of just 2.5W and 5W for the quad and octa-core CPUs respectively; both able to scale down their clockspeeds to an operating frequency of just 550MHz.

 And we thought the Skylake architecture was impressive when the 6700K showed it could drop down to 800MHz with a 3.5W idle power draw.